Arcensoth/mccq/README.md

 tag <targets> list
 tag <targets> remove <name>
 ```
-This allows commands to expand so long as they contain fewer subcommands/arguments than the given threshold.
+This allows a command to expand so long as the number of subcommands/arguments it contains does not exceed the given threshold.

 Use `-v VERSION` to query a particular version:
 ```bash